One of the main tenets of our Whole Energy Health turnkey energy management solution is component strategy.

 This is important because the secret sauce behind real cost avoidance on your energy bills is a well thought out and sophisticated strategy for each component of your price.
 While there isn’t necessarily a cost avoidance strategy for components like line losses or ancillary services other than just fixing them in, the cost associated with renewable energy, capacity, and energy can be strategically managed down.

 The component strategy that helps to reduce your capacity costs is peak management, which is another tenet of Whole Energy Health.
 In short, peak management is the process of curtailing your usage during times of high demand on the grid (peak days) in order to lower your capacity tag for the following year.
-If you haven’t read any of our posts about understanding capacity, peak management, or our Peak Notification Service, check them out here.

 One common capacity purchasing strategy employed to enable your business to perform peak management techniques is something called a capacity pass-through strategy.